rachmyers/JavaProjects/CurrencyConverter/README.md

 ## Analysis Steps

-Create a pane with two TextFields that have labels and a Convert button.
+Using JavaFX, create a pane with two TextFields that have labels and a Convert button.
 Create an action handler that converts the US dollars into Canadian dollars.

 ### Design